Donald Trump Releases Statement After Senate Acquittal

 On Saturday, the Senate voted to acquit former President Donald Trump on a charge of incitement of insurrection against the U.S. government.

-As CSPAN reported via Twitter, Trump immediately released a statement, praising senators who, in voting to acquit him, “stood proudly for the Constitution.”
+As CSPAN reported via Twitter, Trump immediately released a statement praising senators who, in voting to acquit him, "stood proudly for the Constitution."

 Trump also slammed the Democratic Party, claiming that liberal lawmakers have been given a "free pass" to excuse violence and purge their political opponents from the public sphere.